ON THIS DAY IN HISTORY… AUG 21

-It was a perfect place for me to work recuperate after the excitements that had preceded my arrival there in early July.
+It was a perfect place for me to work and recuperate after the Belgrade anti-communist student uprising in which I participated, and which had preceded my arrival in Switzerland in early July.

-Because only two months earlier, I was a firsthand witness to it, too.
+Because only two months earlier, I was a firsthand witness of it, too.
+In my hometown – Belgrade.

-In early June 1968, there was an anti-communist student uprising in Belgrade, my birthplace and capital of the former country of Yugoslavia.
-I was one of the leaders at the engineering faculty.
-That’s where we also faced communist guns, tanks and cordons of police and the military.
+In early June 1968, on my birthday actually – June 3 – a spontaneous anti-communist student uprising broke out in Belgrade, my birthplace and the capital of the former country of Yugoslavia.
+I was one of the leaders of it at the engineering faculty.
+That’s where we, the Belgrade students, also faced communist guns, tanks and cordons of police and the military.
 But of a different kind.

 In our case, they were a domestic breed – the communist dictator Josip Broz Tito’s police goons and army, rather than Leonid Brezhnev, the Soviet ruler at the time.

-Ironically, after a 12-day siege of the university buildings, we – the students – “won.”
+Ironically, after a 7-day siege of the university buildings, we – the students – “won.”
 Technically.
 Tito blinked.

 Indeed, the state-controlled media, which had been silent about the student uprising despite Yugoslavia’s capital university buildings looking like medieval fortresses under siege for 12 days, performed a turn-about-face.
 They started to praise us, the rebellious students. – the unmentionables until that night.
 The riot police disappeared.

 Slowly, things returned to status quo.
 As if nothing happened.
 As if some 70 of our fellow-students hadn’t become casualties of the struggle for freedom and democracy.
 Nothing changed.